The printable Code of Practice is here.

 - The spill may endanger the environment.

-If in any doubt whatsoever, ask for help immediately, from one or more of the following:
+If in any doubt whatsoever, ask for help immediately, from:

 Don't delay - the longer you dither, the further the offending substance will have spread!